gitKoodex/laravel-user-role/README.md

     }
 }
 ```
-- add this to DatabaseSeeder.php for call two before seeders
+- add this to DatabaseSeeder.php for call two Previous seeders

 ```
 <?php